cliveportman/fb/readme.md

 Column names are case-sensitive and must be identical to those listed above if the data is to be extracted and displayed.
 If not correct, the data will either be missing (for optional columns) or prevent the layer from loading in the browser (required columns).

 ### Colours
 When uploading, there is a table where you can add a row for each column.
 Below that, you enter the name of the column used to identify which colour to use.
 This column should contain integers corresponding to the row in the table, with row 1 being the top row.
 For example, if your column has values from 1-10, you should make sure there are 10 colours added to the colour table.

+You can still add colours if you don't have a colour column - just add the hex codes to the table and they'll be assigned randomly.

+Failing that, there is an option for a default colour fo all the polygons.

 ## Points layers
 Use a KMZ file uploaded into the control panel.
 The Entry Type should be "Points", which is the default.